rladigital/rla-static-site/src/pages/careers/account-manager.md

   ## Overview

-  Due to growth, we are looking for an Account Manager to run the day to day delivery of predictive marketing across the Volkswagen group of brands (Volkswagen Audi, Skoda, Seat, Volkswagen Commercial vehicles), along with Scania’s brand and aftersales direct Marketing communications.
+  We are looking for x2 Account Managers!
+One to run the day to day delivery of predictive marketing across the Volkswagen group of brands (Volkswagen Audi, Skoda, Seat, Volkswagen Commercial vehicles), along with Scania’s brand and aftersales direct Marketing communications.
+The other will sit within our BMW & Mini team, running the day to day delivery of our BMW and MINI Technicians programme, together with running the Ocean Automotive Account across 2 Audi Retailers.

-  Reporting into the team Account Director we are looking for an Account Manager that is the perfect blend of art and science with 50% of this role being about managing the delivery and smooth running of aftersales marketing with multiple messages across multiple brands and 50% being able to think strategically and creatively about brand communications across the full marketing mix.
+  Reporting into the team Account Director we are looking for Account Managers who possess the perfect blend of art and science with 50% of this role being about managing the delivery and smooth running of aftersales marketing with multiple messages across multiple brands and 50% being able to think strategically and creatively about brand communications across the full marketing mix.

   ## Responsibilities